mnraza-dev/aora-app/README.md

-# Aora app built using ReactNative  👋
+# Aora app built using ReactNative  & appwrite 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).